akbinod/akbinod.Tuner/README.md

 ```

-Your invocation from '__main__' now shows the `TunerUI` with:
+Your invocation from '__main__' now shows the `TunerUI` with a trackbar for 'radius' that goes between 0 and 50.
+And that's pretty much all you need to launch a tuning UI that provides:
 <ul>
-<li>a trackbar for 'radius' that goes between 0 and 50,</li>
 <li>grid search through your args,</li>
-<li>tagging of args/results, and</li>
+<li>tagging of args,</li>
 <li>json serialization of args, results, tags, exceptions.</li>
 </ul>

-<b>And that's pretty much it!
-This is all you need to know to get a tuning UI up and running.</b>

-Try it out on your code next, and If the UX works for you, come back to discover how to set minimums, pick from lists, receive json, etc.
+Try it out on your code next, and If the UX works for you, come back to figure how to set minimums, pick from lists, receive json, etc.

 <H2>@TunedFunction() Decorator</H2>